FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 • F = 59% or lower

-Thus, a F grade student must achieve a D- grade; a D- grade student must achieve a D grade; a D grade student must achieve a D+ grade; a D+ grade student must achieve a C- grade and so on up the grade ladder.
+This, to demonstrate an improvement in their grades, a student with a F grade must achieve a D- grade; a student with a D- grade must achieve a D grade; a student with a D grade must achieve D+ grade; a student with a D+ grade must achieve a C- grade and so on up the grade ladder.

-6) PROOF OF GRADE IMPROVEMENT: At the end of each school quarter, the grades of students, as recorded on their report cards, will be compared to the previous quarter's grades to determine whether the student's grades have improved in one or more of the following school subjects :
+6) PROOF OF GRADE IMPROVEMENT: At the end of each school quarter, the grades of students, as recorded on their report cards, shall be compared to the previous quarter's grades to determine whether the student's grades have improved in one or more of the following school subjects:

 • Math